dillonforrest/startup/_posts/2014-12-03-can-i-compete-with-an-existing-idea.md

 #### Selling an existing idea is easier than selling a new one

-When Henry Ford first made cars, people still traveled with horse-drawn carraiges.
+When Henry Ford first made cars, people still traveled with horse-drawn carriages.
 He didn't call his products "cars."
 He called them "horseless carriages."
 A "car" is a new word.
 A "horseless carriage" uses words that people already understand and can appreciate.
 Henry used existing words rather than novel ones to communicate his value proposition.

 I blogged earlier about the importance of the <a href="http://www.dillonforrest.com/startup/the-once-sentence-summary/" target="_blank">one-sentence summary</a>.
 It's important because people need to understand your value proposition before being willing to spend money on it.